awitherow/fitfreak/README.md

 or better, add the fitfreak project to atom via file > add project to atom.

-on line 20,
+on line 20, change

 ```javascript
   var users = ['austin', 'olga'];
 ```

 to your username(s).

-Or if you wanna send to a group, or extend the bot, check out the forementioned slackbots npm module and begin writing your own functions.
+Or if you wanna send to a group, or extend the bot, check here https://www.npmjs.com/package/slackbots